Selcen Ozturkcan

 Save contact Download image

-"Bridging the gap between theory and practice in the age of disruption."
+"Bridging the gap between theory and practice in the age of digital disruption."

 Present Positions